gitcseme/sort-visualizer/README.md

 Its a practice project for learning **angular**.
 Have a look at the .gif file attached below to get a quick demo

-# Sort vidualizer
+# Sort visualizer
 * **Bubble sort**
 * **Merge sort**

-# Graph vidualizer
+# Graph visualizer
 * **BFS**
 * **DFS**
 * **Used rxjs for complex event handling**.